dleemiller/WordLlama/README.md

 HINT: Embeddings are usually in the first safetensors file, but not always.
 Sometimes there is a manifest, sometimes you have to snoop around and figure it out.

 For training, use the scripts in the github repo.
-You have to add a configuration file (copy/modify an existing one in wordllama/config/...toml.
+You have to add a configuration file (copy/modify an existing one into the folder).
 ```
 $ pip install wordllama[train]
 $ python train.py train --config your_new_config